 To be included in the DJIA, a company must have a history of substantial growth and a wide interest among investors.
 Dow Jones & Company also has the Dow Jones Transportation Averages and the Dow Jones Utilities Averages.

-The NASDAQ National Market Index tracks the more than 5,000 companies listed on the NASDAQ Stock Exchange and includes domestic and foreign companies.
+The NASDAQ Composite Index tracks the more than 3,000 companies listed on the NASDAQ Stock Exchange and includes domestic and foreign companies.

 Each company is weighted based on its market value.
 Many are associated with technology and other highly speculative areas.
 The NASDAQ 100 Index tracks the top 100 companies in the NASDAQ Index.